Using MSW to mock GraphQL endpoints locally

 graphql.query('GetUser', ({ variables }) => {

-// Strict request matching prevents fallback to live network
+// Strict operation matching prevents fallback to the live network

 return HttpResponse.json({